arichnad/packagemonkey/README.md

 If you list the contents of the current directory (ls *.sh) you should then notice that a number of scripts have been created.

-    debian.sh - used to create a Debian package rpm.sh - used to create an RPM package arch.sh - used to create a package for Arch Linux puppy.sh - used to create a package for Puppy Linux ebuild.sh - used to create a package for Gentoo
+    debian.sh - create a Debian package
+    rpm.sh - create an RPM package
+    arch.sh - create a package for Arch Linux puppy.sh - create a package for Puppy Linux ebuild.sh - create a package for Gentoo slack.sh - create a package for Slackware

 You can run any or all of these scripts to generate the relevant packages.
 An important point to stress here is that with the exception of puppy.sh and ebuild.sh you will need to be running on a suitable system in order to create the package successfully.
 So for example to create an RPM you will need to be running an RPM based distro (possibly as a virtual machine).
 A handy alternative is to build packages using Open Build Service, which avoids needing to use a lot of virtual machines.